BackstagecrewIS/milkman/README.md

   Initial designs for the site.
 All pages to be responsive.

-  The wireframes can be viewed in a separate [Wireframes File](/wireframes.md)
+  The wireframes can be viewed in a separate [Wireframes MD File](/wireframes.md)

 [Back to Index](#table-of-contents)